hobo71/wpsso-plm/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Added an image dimension check for the "Business Location Image ID" option value.
+	* Added an image dimension check for the "Place Image ID" option value.
 * *Bugfixes*
 	* None.
 * *Developer Notes*